Electrostatics/apbs-pdb2pqr/pdb2pqr/INSTALL.md

 If you would like to use a different installed python to run pdb2pqr run the scons/scons.py script with that python.
 For example:

- 	$ /opt/python27/python scons/scons.py
+ 	$ /opt/python3/python scons/scons.py

 If ligand support is required Numpy must be installed on the python used to build pdb2pqr.

 ## Windows Support
-Compilation of pdb2pka on Windows requires that VS2008 or VS Express 2008 and Windows SDK 6.0A installed in the default location.
-MinGW is no longer supported.
+Compilation of pdb2pka on Windows requires that VS2008 or VS Express 2008 and Windows SDK 10.0A installed in the default location.

 ## Numpy
 If numpy cannot be installed directly on the python used to run pdb2pqr you can either install numpy for your local user account or use virtualenv.
 Homebrew may be an option on OSX.